reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/14500/README.md

 Do not forget some exceptions that has no tetris shape!

 ## Solution
 Use DFS to make most type of tetris blocks.
+Almost types of tetromino except one resembling "T" can be make by 4-level DFS.